Jurasz-Jan/Antique-Shop/README.md

 ## Setting your own MongoDB cluster
 As this project works in the MongoDB in cloud, it requires the user to use his own MongoDB connection string.
 You can get it for free on cloud.mongodb.com by creating a free cluster.

-You need to edit config.js file for it to use valid MongoDB connection
+Then you need to edit config.js file and change value of mongoURI variable, that contains connection string.

 ## How to run it?